Take an Official State-Approved Hunter Safety Course

 In Kentucky, anyone who wishes to hunt wildlife must generally possess a valid hunting license issued by the Kentucky Department of Fish and Wildlife Resources (KDFWR).
 This requirement applies to residents and non-residents alike, with some distinctions based on age, residency status, and the species being hunted.

-Exemptions exist for landowners hunting on their own property, active-duty military personnel stationed in Kentucky, and certain disabled veterans, but these exemptions have specific conditions and documentation requirements.
-It is important to consult the official Kentucky Department of Fish and Wildlife Resources website to verify eligibility and exemption details before hunting.
+Some exemptions exist, such as for landowners or active-duty military.
+Consult the official Kentucky Department of Fish and Wildlife Resources website to verify eligibility and exemption details before hunting. https://fw.ky.gov.

 Kentucky offers several types of hunting licenses tailored to different categories of hunters, including residents, non-residents, youth, and seniors.
 Understanding these options helps hunters select the appropriate license for their needs and ensures compliance with state regulations.